Meet the Board

 Leila Kimbrell, B.A. ’02, C.T.2. ’02, is a justice alumna and the executive director of Resource Development Council for Alaska, serving as a leading voice for the state's largest industries.

 Skye Nevada, B.B.A.
-‘16, is a management alumna and third-generation Alaskan who has dedicated her time to promoting and increasing involvement within the community.
-She is the HR business partner for Parker Wellbore Alaska and serves as the chair for the Young Professionals Group through the Anchorage Chamber of Commerce.
-She has been an active board member of many organizations and charity events throughout Alaska.
+‘16, board president, is a management alumna and third-generation Alaskan who has dedicated her time to promoting and increasing involvement within the community.
+She is managing partner and co-owner of The Bridge Co. in Downtown Anchorage, and serves as the chair for the College of Business and Public Policy Dean's Advisory Board.
+Along with Skye’s advocacy service for the Anchorage Chamber of Commerce, she has been an active board member of many organizations and charity events throughout Alaska.
 Skye finds encouragement for herself out on the water while kayaking with family and friends.

 Pearl-Grace Pantaleone, B.A. ’14, is a journalism and public communications alumna and currently the senior communications strategist for HDR.
 A storyteller at heart, she quickly emerged as a connector and community engager, participating and eventually leading various community endeavors including: serving at Bean’s Café, assisting volunteer coordination at the Mayor’s Ball, founding the UAA College of Arts and Science Alumni Chapter, assisting in the development of the Anchorage Chamber of Commerce Young Professionals Group Annual Summit and spreading awareness to marketing and business development professionals in the design and building industry through SMPS and CANstruction.

-Julia Martinez is director of alumni and community engagement at UAA and executive director of UAA's Alumni Association.
+Zac Clark, B.A. ’05, M.P.A. ’23, is the director of Alumni and Community Engagement at UAA and executive director of UAA's Alumni Association.